TippingCanoe/imager/readme.md

 	Imager::getPublicUriById($id, $filters);
 ```

-When retrieving images from imager, it's helpful to remember that anywhere you see "imageable" is optional and omitting it or providing null it means _"global"_.
+When retrieving images from imager, it's helpful to remember that anywhere you see "imageable" is optional and omitting it or providing null means _"global"_.
 Similarly, "filters" is also optional and omitting this value, providing null or an empty array will mean _"the original image"_.

 ### Slots